-- It is the Catering Manager’s responsibility to ensure their trust Procurement department is informed.
+- It is the Catering Manager’s responsibility to ensure their trust procurement department is informed.

 - If a complaint relates to a meal containing ingredients from various sources then it may not be possible to process the complaint to its source.

 - The subject of the complaint and the relevant packaging should be kept by the complainant in a suitable container for inspection by the supplier if required as part of the investigation.The item should be clearly labelled ‘FOOD COMPLAINT – NOT FOR HUMAN CONSUMPTION’.

-- BRC Global Standard for Food Safety (Issue 7)
+- BRCGS Global Standard for Food Safety

-- STS Code of Practice & Technical Standard for Suppliers to the Public Sector
+- STS Code of Practice and Technical Standard for Food Suppliers and Distributors

-See our Downloads ▼ section to view a copy of the STS Code of Practice & Technical Standard for Suppliers to the Public Sector.
+See our Downloads ▼ section to view a copy of the STS Code of Practice and Technical Standard for Suppliers to the Public Sector.

 When food is suspected of causing food borne illness or food poisoning, local Environmental Health Officers (EHOs) should also be contacted as soon as possible by the complainant.
-Where an EHO is involved and wishes to take over the investigation, then STS will not continue to investigate the complaint, but a copy of the outcome should be sent to STS to retain on the suppliers file for audit purposes.
+Where an EHO is involved and wishes to take over the investigation, then STS will not continue to investigate the complaint, but a copy of the outcome must be sent to STS to retain on the suppliers file for audit purposes.

 The supplier should be given the opportunity to examine any foreign body, product or packaging to facilitate a full investigation.
 The decision to release the product lies with the reporting authority.
 If the product is released the complainant should obtain a full descriptive receipt.
 All complaints will be progressed to a final response from the supplier.